AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Chaikin_Oscillator_(CHO).md

 ## Adding indicator

-Chaikin Oscillator indicator is added through the {api:anychart.core.stock.Plot#chv}chv(){api} method.
+Chaikin Oscillator indicator is added through the {api:anychart.core.stock.Plot#cho}cho(){api} method.
 It requires a mapping with four fields: "high", "low", "close" and "volume".
 The following sample demonstrates the Chaikin Oscillator indicator applied to a spline series which data values are equal to "close" values.

 ```